-- The troupe handbook pages are the most complete resources for managing ITS troupes:
+- The troupe handbooks are the most complete resources for managing ITS troupes:

 - Your school’s troupe homepage is an essential tool that you can use by logging in to schooltheatre.org using your troupe director log-in codes, then clicking on the Troupe Business link when it appears at the top right of the page.
 Your troupe homepage gives you access to online resources and services that include: inducting new student members, viewing the troupe roster, ordering troupe director only items from the EdTA store, editing troupe and student profiles, printing or paying troupe invoices, and much more.

 - Two vital but often overlooked director responsibilities are:

 a.
 Keep and maintain troupe records, including copies of all orders, rosters, and correspondences

 b.
 Forward copies of all invoices and statements you receive to whomever is responsible for

 processing payments for your troupe.
 This is usually someone in the business office.

 - Familiarize yourself with your school’s payment procedures.

 Meet with your business manager or accountant early in the school year.
 Gather as much information as possible and nurture a good working relationship with your office staff.
 School purchasing procedures vary greatly.
 Some require that all payments be made through official school purchase order documents, which must be requested and authorized weeks in advance of the purchase.
 Some school systems issue each department its own credit card.
 Some schools will issue checks as requested, while others expect teachers or booster groups to pay for everything and reimburse on a case-by-case basis.
 Knowing your school’s purchasing procedures and payment schedule in advance and coordinating them with EdTA’s procedures, deadlines, and turnaround times will make it easier for you to pay your annual troupe dues and other bills on time and to induct students and receive merchandise in time for ceremonies and awards banquets.

 - Check the mail location for the previous director.